 If following the SUV trend leaves you cold, there are solid deals on the all-new VW Passat.
 It's estate only and features significant help towards your deposit because it isn't as desirable as a VW Tiguan or VW Tayron.

-And if you’re looking to go electric, the VW ID.3 is much improved, plus the new VW ID.7, available as saloon and estate, are worth a look, especially with 0% APR and solid deposit contributions in the offing.
+And if you’re looking to go electric, the VW ID.3 is much improved and eight versions of the ID.3 qualify for the government's £1500 Electric Car Grant.
+The new VW ID.7, available as saloon and estate, are worth a look too, especially with 0% APR and solid deposit contributions in the offing.

 The VW ID.4 and VW ID.5 are due significant mid-life updates, so extra discounts are available to shift remaining stocks in preparation for the new cars appearing at dealers, while there's even money off the VW ID.Buzz.

-There are currently three different PCP deals available on the Polo depending on the trim level.
-We've chosen an entry-level Polo Life, which comes with a £1400 deposit contribution on a four-year deal.
-Upgrade to a near-top of the range R-Line and you get £1900 towards your deposit, making monthly payments start around £292.
-This deal includes Black Edition and Edition 50 models, too.
-Go for a Polo GTI and the deposit contribution rises to £2650, but so does the monthly, to £349.
-Customer deposits rise accordingly, too.
+There are currently two different PCP deals available on the Polo depending on the trim level.
+We've chosen an entry-level Polo Life, which comes with a £2000 deposit contribution on a four-year deal.
+Upgrade to a near-top of the range R-Line, Edition 50, Black Edition or GTI model and the deposit contribution rises to £2500, but so to do the monthly payments and the customer deposit required, too.

 The Volkswagen Taigo is a coupe-SUV version of the Volkswagen T-Cross.
 Its still spacious in the back and in the boot, despite its swoopy roof, should cost very little to run and could turn heads of people in the market for a Nissan Juke or Ford Puma.

 There are two PCP deals available on the Taigo depending on trim level.
-The entry-level Taigo Life comes with a £1400 deposit contribution on a four-year deal.
-Upgrade to a mid-spec Style, or top of the range R-Line or Black Edition trims and you get £1900 towards your deposit, making monthly payments start around £357.
-Both deals have the same 7.9% APR but the latter offer requires a higher customer deposit.
+The entry-level Taigo Life comes with a £1650 deposit contribution on a four-year deal.
+Upgrade to a mid-spec Style, or top of the range R-Line or Black Edition trims and you get £2150 towards your deposit, but require higher monthly payments and a larger customer deposit.

 The Volkswagen T-Cross is worth a look if you're in the market for a small family SUV that's comfortable to drive and cheap to run.
 Thanks to a facelift in 2023, the T-Roc's interior now gets digital dials and a larger infotainment screen.